Aisha-Amin/microservices-SpringCloud/README.md

 - Simplify communication with other Microservices using Feign REST Client
 - Implement client-side load balancing V2, Dynamic scaling(Eureka Naming Server) and an Spring Cloud API Gateway
 - Implement Fault Tolerance for microservices with Resilence4j
-- Implement Distributed tracing for microservices with Spring Cloud Sleuth and Zipkin
+- Implement Distributed tracing for microservices with Zipkin
 - Create containers for microservices with DOCKER
 - Orchestrate microservices with Google Cloud Platform KUBERNETES